ava-dn/avas_2025/_posts/Foundation/2025-03-04-trimester_2_final.md

 Algorithm (Sequencing, Selection, Iteration)

+Code Snippet

 try:
     location_data = request.get_json()

-    if not location_data or 'latitude' not in location_data or 'longitude' not in location_data: return jsonify({"error": "Latitude and Longitude are required"}), 400
+    if not location_data or 'latitude' not in location_data or 'longitude' not in

+     location_data:
+        return jsonify({"error": "Latitude and Longitude are required"}), 400

 Explanation: This is an example of selection in the code.
-It checks if the necessary data (latitude and longitude) is provided in the request.
+It checks if the necessary

+ data (latitude and longitude) is provided in the request.
 If not, an error message is returned.

 Procedure Call